fvdm/nodejs-tk102/README.md

 ### track
 **( gpsObject )**

-The GPRMC push from the device.
+The data push from the device.

 ```js
 server.on ('track', function (gps) {